-A marketing manager plays a fundamental role in driving business growth.
-Their job is to promote a business, product, or service.
-They make sure that the company is communicating the right messaging to attract prospective customers and retain existing ones.
+A marketing manager’s job is to promote a business, product, or service.
+Marketing managers make sure that the company is communicating the right messaging to attract prospective customers and retain existing ones.

 The role is typically filled by a mid-career marketing generalist.
 Marketing managers often plan and oversee a broad range of activities, including launches, advertising, email campaigns, events, and social media.
 But the specific duties and activities will depend on the size and structure of the company.